-Guidance on Electric Vehicle charging can be found in the WSCC Electric Vehicle Strategy 2019-2030 (and subsequent iterations) which acknowledges that for certain activities and individuals, cars and vans remain an appropriate mode of transport over sustainable modes.

-It is crucial therefore that moving these vehicles from petrol and diesel to ultra-low emission vehicles is critical to reduce the impact of those journey and help achieve climate change and air quality ambitions.
+Guidance on Electric Vehicle charging can be found in the WSCC Electric Vehicle Strategy 2019-2030 (and subsequent iterations), which acknowledges that for certain activities and individuals, cars and vans remain an appropriate mode of transport over sustainable modes.
+Therefore, moving these vehicles from petrol and diesel to ultra-low emission vehicles is critical to reduce the impact of those journeys and help achieve climate change and air quality ambitions.
 The Strategy will be reviewed regularly to ensure it adapts to changes in this developing area of technology.

 The West Sussex Transport Plan and the Council's Sustainable Economic Strategy (SES) 2022 support increased use of electric vehicles and reduced use of fossil-fuels and provision of the infrastructure to support their use.
-The Council fully supports recent changes to Building Regulations Schedule 1 Part S and will seek to ensure developments are designed to be able to accommodate the relevant requirements for residential development.
+The Council fully supports recent changes to Building Regulations Schedule 1 Part S which requires all new residential buildings with associated parking to have access to electric vehicle charging points and will seek to ensure developments are designed to be able to accommodate the relevant requirements for residential development.
 Where feasible, higher standards for non-residential development will apply in line with Policy DPT4 below, unless or until higher standards are required nationally.

-DPT4: Parking and Electric Vehicle (EV) Charging Infrastructure
+DPT4: Parking and Electric Vehicle Charging Infrastructure